-This Conflict Minerals Report (the "Report") for the year ended December 31, 2015 is presented by Graham Holdings Company (the "Company") to comply with Rule 13p-1 under the Securities Exchange Act of 1934 (the "Conflict Minerals Rule").
+This Conflict Minerals Report (the "Report") for the year ended December 31, 2016 is presented by Graham Holdings Company (the "Company") to comply with Rule 13p-1 under the Securities Exchange Act of 1934 (the "Conflict Minerals Rule").
 The Company is a diversified education and media company, whose principal operations include educational services, television broadcasting, and online, print and local TV news.
-The Company also owns a social marketing solutions company, health care providers and manufacturing companies, including Forney Corporation ("Forney").
+The Company also owns a social marketing solutions company, health care providers and manufacturing companies, including Forney Corporation ("Forney") and Joyce/Dayton Corp ("Joyce").
 The Company has reviewed its operations to determine which parts of its business may be subject to the disclosure requirements of the Conflicts Minerals Rule.
-The Company did not include products that were not entered into the stream of commerce in the calendar year ended December 31, 2015, or products manufactured or contracted to be manufactured by entities acquired by the Company after April 2014.
+The Company did not include products that were not entered into the stream of commerce in the calendar year ended December 31, 2016, or products manufactured or contracted to be manufactured by entities acquired by the Company after April 2015.
 The Company acquired Forney from Kiddie Fire Protection, Inc., part of the UTC Climate Controls & Security Unit of United Technologies Corporation, on August 1, 2013.
+The Company acquired Joyce from a private equity firm on June 1, 2014.
 Forney is a global supplier of products and systems that control and monitor combustion processes in electric utility and industrial applications.
+Joyce is a global supplier of screw jacks, linear actuators and lifting systems used in commercial and industrial applications.
 As used in this Report, the words "we" and "our" refer to the Company.

-Forney manufactures products that contain small amounts of Conflict Minerals.
+Forney and Joyce manufacture products that contain small amounts of Conflict Minerals.
 Forney's products that contain gold and tin are Printed Circuit Boards ("PCBs") and connectors; Forney's products that contain tantalum are capacitors; Forney's products that contain Tungsten are electrical materials such as resistors.
+Joyce's products that contain gold and tin are electrical wiring, name plates, castings and covers; products that contain tantalum are screws and nuts.
 These products incorporate generic components obtained from other companies that contain tin, tantalum and gold.
-The Conflict Minerals in the generic components are necessary to the functionality of Forney's products.
+The Conflict Minerals in the generic components are necessary to the functionality of Forney's and Joyce's products.
 These generic components are purchased from manufacturers and distributors.
-Forney does not purchase any Conflict Minerals directly from mines, smelters or refiners.
+Forney and Joyce do not purchase any Conflict Minerals directly from mines, smelters or refiners.